emorgan00/EasyDatapacks/README.md

     scoreboard players add Global timePassed 1
 ```
 Now, the scope of Global is across the whole program, and it can be accessed anywhere, but we don’t assign an armor stand into it until the load function.

+Delayed assignments also work for integer variables, and are used in the same way.

 ## Clarifiers